microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-to-usart-bridge-mplab-mcc/README.md

 <p><img src="images/mcc_usb_interfaces.jpg" width="600"/></p>

 ##### USB CDC Communication Interface
 The communication interface determines the communication flow between the host and device.
 The Abstract Control Model (ACM) is used as a subclass but few of the supported commands are needed.
-Three Functional Descriptors are also required:
+Three functional descriptors are also required:
-* Header - Required for Functional Descriptors
+* Header - Required for functional descriptors
 * ACM - Tells the host what commands the device supports (D1 indicates that device supports basic Line Coding and Control Line State commands needed for terminal applications)
-* Union - Tells the host the relationship between two or more interfaces
+* Union - Informs the host of the relationship between two or more interfaces
 <p><img src="images/mcc_usb_interface_comm.jpg" width="600"/></p>

 ##### USB CDC Data Interface